War and oil threaten to overshadow BA owner's pandemic recovery | Business

 War and oil threaten to overshadow BA owner's pandemic recovery

-But as it published results it said the British flag carrier had suspended flights to Moscow and would not use Russian airspace, a move that can add significant costs as diverted planes fly south to avoid areas of tension in the Middle East.
-Russia banned British airlines from using its airspace on Friday, a day after London banned Russian flag carrier Aeroflot.
+But as it published results it said the British flag carrier had suspended flights to Moscow and would not use Russian airspace, a move that can add significant costs to the industry as diverted planes fly south to avoid areas of tension in the Middle East.
+Russia banned British airlines from using its airspace on Friday, a day after London barred Russian flag carrier Aeroflot.
 Other airlines are avoiding Russia, including Virgin Atlantic, on routes between Europe and Asia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)